 Our fragmentation model, called Riptide, consists of a collection of DBNs that capture physical properties of peptide fragmentation.
-Riptide's design is motivated by the widely accepted mobile proton model of peptide fragmentation (Dongre et al., 1996; Wysocki et al., 2000).
-According to this model, peptide fragmentation by collisioninduced dissociation under low-energy conditions is caused by migration of a proton to a location on the peptide backbone and subsequent fragmentation of the peptide into b- and y-ions.
-This fragmentation event can be influenced by numerous factors (Dongre et al., 1996).
+Riptide's design is motivated by the widely accepted mobile proton model of peptide fragmentation (14; 15).
+According to this model, peptide fragmentation by collision induced dissociation under lowenergy conditions is caused by migration of a proton to a location on the peptide backbone and subsequent fragmentation of the peptide into b- and y-ions.
+This fragmentation event can be influenced by numerous factors (15).
 The most closely studied factor influencing cleavage is the effect of adjacent amino acid residues on the probability of cleavage occurring at a particular backbone amide bond.
-This effect is modeled in detail in the Riptide DBNs.
-In addition, the primary fragmentation event into b- and y-ions (corresponding to sequences N-term and C-term to the fragmentation position) is often accompanied by a number of additional fragmentation events: the formation of an a-ion by a loss of carbon monoxide from the b-ion; the loss of NH3 or H2O (Kinter and Sherman, 2000).
+This effect is modelled in detail in the Riptide DBNs.
+In addition, the primary fragmentation event into b- and y-ions (corresponding to sequences N-terminal and C-terminal to the fragmentation position) is often accompanied by a number of additional fragmentation events: the formation of an a-ion by a loss of carbon monoxide from the b-ion; the loss of NH_3 or H_20 (16).
 Riptide explicitly models these ion formations, both alone and jointly with their precursor ions.
-This feature is missing in other machine learning approaches, which only model b- and y-ions (Elias et al., 2004; Wan and Chen, 2005).
+This feature is missing in other machine learning approaches, which only model b- and y-ions (5; 4).

 Riptide's probabilistic parameters are trained from previously identified tandem mass spectra.
-In order to avoid contamination of the training set with incorrectly identified spectra, we generated high-confidence identifications using a combination of seven peptide-identification algorithms, paying special attention to controlling false discoveries.
-The resulting collection of 1208 peptide-spectrum matches (PSMs) is freely available at http://noble.gs.washington.edu/proj/intense.
+In order to avoid contamination of the training set with incorrectly identified spectra, we generated high-confidence identifications using a combination of seven peptide identification algorithms, paying special attention to controlling false disoveries.
+The resulting collection of 1208 peptidespectrum matches (PSMs) is freely available at http://noble. gs.washington.edu/proj/intense.

-The Riptide model detects both known and potentially novel trends in peptide fragment intensity within these high-quality PSMs.
-Of these trends, perhaps the most provocative is the tendency towards higher intensity a-ion peaks and a-ion neutral loss peaks from cleavage sites C-term to hydrophobic residues.
+The Riptide model detects both known and potentially novel trends in peptide fragment intensity within these high quality PSMs.
+Of these trends, perhaps the most provocative is the detection of a tendency towards higher a-ion peaks and a-ion neutral loss peaks from cleavage sites C-term to hydrophobic residues.
 In addition to providing scientific insight into peptide fragmentation chemistry, the probabilities assigned by the Riptide models are useful for improving peptide identification.
-We demonstrate that, when feature vectors comprised of Riptide probabilities are used as input to either an SVM or the semi-supervised learning algorithm Percolator, they improve peptide identification at a 1% false discovery rate (FDR) by 10.9 and 12.4%, respectively.
+We demonstrate that, when feature vectors comprised of Riptide probabilities are used as input to either an SVM or the semi-supervised learning algorithm Percolator, they improve peptide identifications by 10.9% and 12.4% at 1% false discovery rate, respectively.